 The workflow above can be extended to send custom notifications to Email and Slack addresses.

-If you need to understand how Dynatrace costs are distributed throughout your company structure (in other words, by department) based on usage and associated costs, use Cost allocation.
+If you need to understand how Dynatrace costs are distributed throughout your company structure (in other words, by department) based on usage and associated costs, use Cost allocation for Dynatrace SaaS DPS.
 All usage and correlated costs must be assigned to a company entity (for example, a department).
 The sum of all costs must equal the total cost for the company.

-While no Dynatrace cost allocation feature is currently provided out-of-the-box, it's possible to set up partial cost allocation support for host monitoring, Application Security, and digital experience monitoring capabilities using a mix of custom dashboards, DPS billing metrics, and APIs.
-If you wish to explore such a custom cost allocation model before Dynatrace cost allocation is released, please reach out to your Dynatrace Customer Success Manager.
+While no Dynatrace DPS Cost Allocation feature is available for Dynatrace Managed out-of-the-box, it's possible to set up partial cost Allocation support for Host Monitoring, Application Security, and Digital Experience Monitoring capabilities using a mix of custom dashboards, DPS billing metrics, and APIs.
+If you wish to explore such a custom Cost Allocation model, please reach out to your Dynatrace Experience Manager.

 It's not possible to set hard upper limits on your environment's consumption of DPS capabilities because this might result in blind spots in mission-critical applications.